anandsonivs/ai-guidelines/legal-compliance-quick-reference-prompts.md

-# Cursor IDE Quick Reference: Legal Compliance Platform Prompts
+# Quick Reference: Legal Compliance Platform Prompts

 This quick reference guide provides practical, ready-to-use prompt templates specifically for building a legal compliance platform for individuals and MSMEs in India.